itesla/PSM/README.md

 Open Modelica installation folder should be defined in the corresponding environment variable for the user:

 	export OPENMODELICAHOME=<Open Modelica installation>/bin

+For version 1.11 of Open Modelica the environment variable:

+	export OPENMODELICAHOME=<Open Modelica installation>

 #### OpenModelica installation

 Follow instructions from https://openmodelica.org/download/download-linux (Choose "release" version)

+To update an installation on a Linux box sometimes it is required to uninstall previous one:

+	apt-get autoremove openmodelica
+	apt-get update
+	apt-get install openmodelica

 ### Eclipse